Pfizer · Generative AI · Enterprise SaaS

 Result: adoption unlocked — human judgment repositioned as the premium skill

-The language “Idea Accelerator” came out of a stakeholder workshop.
-It wasn't a marketing line — it was the framing that finally made the tool feel safe to use.
-Marketers had been trained that their value was their ideas.
-Positioning Gen AI as a tool that expands ideation volume rather than replacing ideation entirely was the design and change management intervention that moved adoption.
+“Idea Accelerator” came from a stakeholder workshop — not a marketing line.
+It was the framing that made the tool feel safe to use.
+Positioning Gen AI as expanding ideation volume rather than replacing it was the intervention that moved adoption.

 Designing around constraints I didn't control